Hausdorff measure of SLE curves: Introduction

 A number of measures on paths or clusters on two-dimensional lattices arising from critical statistical mechanical models are believed to exhibit some kind of conformal invariance in the scaling limit.
 Schramm introduced a one-parameter family of such processes, now called the {\em (chordal) Schramm-Loewner evolution with parameter $\kappa$ ($SLE_\kappa$)}, and showed that these give the only possible limits for conformally invariant processes in simply connected domains satisfying a certain ``domain Markov property''.
 He defined the process as a measure on curves from $0$ to $\infty$ in $\mathbb{H}$, and then used conformal invariance to define the process in other simply connected domains.\\

-Since then, the geometric properties of SLE has been studied extensively.
-In \cite{Bf}, Beffara proved that the Hausdorff dimension of the SLE path is $d=1+\min\{a,\frac{\kappa}{8}\}$.
-His method is based on a certain two-point estimate and can not give the $d-$measure.
-In \cite{LS}, Lawler and Sheffield defined a $d-$dimensional measure of SLE for some values of $\kappa$.
-They conjectured the Hausdorff $d-$measure of SLE is zero.
-Later, in \cite{LZ} and \cite{LR}, the construction of natural parametrization was extended to all $\kappa<8$ and basic properties of it were studied.
-In this paper, by using the properties of natural parametrization, we want to prove this conjecture.\\
+Since then, the geometric properties of SLE have been studied extensively.
+For $\kappa>8$ the curve is space filling so Hausdorff measure is trivial.
+So from now on we only consider $\kappa<8$.
+In \cite{Bf}, Beffara proved that the Hausdorff dimension of the $SLE_\kappa$ path is $d=1+\frac{\kappa}{8}$.
+His method is based on a certain two-point estimate.
+Following Beffara's work, several other methods used to strengthen and improve his result.
+Notably in \cite{LW} the authors generalized his two-point estimate to define 2-point Green's function for SLE.
+Also in \cite{MW} the authors use the coupling between SLE and GFF (Gaussian free field) to find the Hausdorff dimension of several interesting subsets of SLE curve.
+However these methods cannot find the Hausdorff measure of the desired set.
+In \cite{LS}, Lawler and Sheffield defined a $d\mhyphen$dimensional measure of SLE for some values of $\kappa$ which they called \textit{natural parametrization}.
+Based on its properties, they conjectured the Hausdorff $d\mhyphen$measure of SLE is zero.
+In fact having zero measure at the dimension is a property that is shared by other random fractals like Brownian motion and fractional Brownian motion to name a few.
+The underlying reason is the fact that we can cover these random fractals with balls which cover a relatively large proportion of their path.
+The proof in this paper uses the same idea as well.
+Later, in \cite{LZ} construction of natural parametrization was extended to all $\kappa<8$.
+Finally in \cite{LR}, the authors constructed the natural length as Minkowski content of SLE curves and studied its basic properties.
+In this paper, we analyze geometry of SLE curves under natural parametrization rather than capacity parametrization to show Lawler and Sheffield conjecture.\\